faruk-guler/LusuaL/Native/fedora.md

 <b>Uses</b>
 Fedora is great if you want a Red Hat based operating system without the price tag.
 Recommended for desktop and laptop.

-## Exercise

-If you're interested in having Fedora as your operating system, head over to the installation section and give it a try: <a href='https://getfedora.org/'>https://getfedora.org/</a>

-## Quiz Questions

-What is RHEL branched off of?

-## Quiz Answer

-Fedora